 With strong logistical and financial support from parents and grandparents, it was possible to release the first LP in 1986 and an old beverages store was reconstructed as an official rehearsal room.

-The Lennerockers amaze their fans time and again with highlights such as fan trips to Malta, Bulgaria or Majorca, Mediterranean cruises or concerts at 502 metres below ground (Merkers potash and salt mine).
+The Lennerockers amaze their fans time and again with highlights such as fan trips to Malta, Bulgaria or Majorca, Mediterranean cruises or concerts at 502 meters below ground (Merkers potash and salt mine).

 Covered by many country and rock’n’roll bands, the Lennerockers’ own composition “High Class Lady” is a floor-filler in English jive clubs and, choreographed as “My new life”, is established as a line dance hit from Canada to Singapore.